SAS : Character Functions

 13. FIND Function

-To locate a substring within a string
+The FIND function locates a substring within a string

-FIND (character-value, find-string <,'modifiers'> <,start>)
+FIND(character-value, find-string <,'modifiers'> <,start>)

 STRING1 = "Hello hello goodbye"